Diversity

 - Enhanced, dedicated Skin of Color Curriculum to improve disease management for patients of color.

-- Dedicated teaching sessions to discuss aspects of racism and the social determinants of health that impact patient care and our clinical setting.
+- Dedicated teaching sessions to discuss social determinants of health that impact patient care and our clinical setting.

 - Community engagement opportunities with local middle and high school students and local underserved patient groups.

-- A dedication to inviting faculty lecturers with expertise in Skin of Color dermatology, anti-racism and interventions to disrupt bias, and health disparities.
+- A dedication to inviting faculty lecturers with expertise in Skin of Color dermatology.

-- The Diversity and Community Engagement Residency Position.
+- The Health Equity and Community Engagement Residency Position.

-- Requirement that all residents attend a regional or national Skin of Color conference at least once during their dermatology training.
+- Encourage residents to attend a regional or national Skin of Color conference at least once during their dermatology training.